 Her full service boutique photography studio works with families to capture fleeting moments so they last a lifetime.
 Let’s plan your perfect session!

 If you are anything like me you are probably SOOOO tired of hearing about the Corona Virus / COVID 19.
 Those words meant nothing to me just a few short blissful weeks ago.
 Now, my kids have been home for a week and a half, we’ve been on “house arrest” and all non-life sustaining businesses have been forced to close down in my state!
 I never would have dreamed this would be my reality!
+In order to help all moms who thought they were going to be able to have their newborn professionally photographed, I wanted to put together some tips on how to take pictures of your newborn at home on your own!

 As hard as it is on me to have had to push back all of the clients that I had scheduled, I also know that is really hard on them!
 After all, they had been planning on having their newborn’s picture taken for months.
 Newborn images can’t be postponed – there is no “we will do it in 2 months”.
 Newborn images are a now or never situation.
 For this reason, it broke my heart when I had to close my doors a few days ago (and I’m counting the days until I can open back up again!!)